International Recognised exhibition

-Two dedicated theme pavilion will explore “Future Energy” through interactive and educational exhibits.
-The first will begin with the origins of energy and will move through to renewable energy and the latest technological innovations, including smart grids and smart cities.
-The second thematic pavilion will showcase the human relationship with energy, with a focus on different forms of energy consumption and environmental challenges.
+Two dedicated theme pavilion explore “Future Energy” through interactive and educational exhibits.
+The first begins with the origins of energy and moves through to renewable energy and the latest technological innovations, including smart grids and smart cities.
+The second thematic pavilion showcases the human relationship with energy, with a focus on different forms of energy consumption and environmental challenges.

-The Energy Best Practices Area (eBPa) will be one of the central events of Expo 2017 Astana, in which selected technologies, projects and policies from various areas of sustainable energy management will be presented to the public.
-The area will showcase over 20 innovative projects selected by a panel of experts.
+The Energy Best Practices Area (eBPa) is one of the central events of Expo 2017 Astana, in which selected technologies, projects and policies from various areas of sustainable energy management will be presented to the public.
+The area showcases over 20 innovative projects selected by a panel of experts.

 The projects were selected based on their relevance and innovation concerning the following themes:

 From its conception, the Masterplan of Expo 2017 Astana embodied “Future Energy”, with the design of the site adapted to local conditions in order to reduce energy use and maximise energy generation potential.
 Developed by Adrian Smith + Gordon Gill Architecture, each building was designed to have the most efficient orientation to optimise solar radiation, reducing the need for heating.